-1 The person named in Schedule 1 as the 'person establishing the fund' establishes the Tempero Super as a self-managed superannuation fund under the Superannuation Industry (Supervision) Act 1993 (Cth).
+1 The employer named in Schedule 1 as the 'employer-sponsor' establishes the Peter Charles Newman Retirement Trust as a self-managed superannuation fund under the Superannuation Industry (Supervision) Act 1993 (Cth) and the employer-sponsor has completed an 'Application to become an Employer Sponsor' in the form set out in Schedule 4.
 It is an indefinitely continuing superannuation fund.